IABTechLab/uid2docs/api-ja/v2/guides/google-ss-integration.md

 The following sample applications are available to illustrate how to integrate with the Google Ad Manager secure signals feature:
 - Server-only integration: {link to come xxx}
-- UID2 SDK integration: {link to come xxx}
+- Client-Side JavaScript SDK integration: {link to come xxx}

 Each sample application has its own instructions. -->